Agriculture

 Odisha

-Indian government has taken several measures to promote jute cultivation in India.
+The Indian government has taken several measures to promote jute cultivation.
 These are:

 • Launched in 2015, the Improved Cultivation and Advanced Retting Exercise for Jute (Jute-ICARE) aims to double the income of jute growers.

-• Central Research Institute for Research in Jute and Allied Fibres (CRIJAF) has developed SONA – a microbial consortium – to enhance the quantity of fibre yield by 20%.
+• The CRIJAF has developed SONA, a microbial consortium, to enhance fibre yield by 20%.

-• Government has fixed the Minimum Support Price (MSP) of raw jute at INR 5,335 per quintal for 2024-25 season.
+• The government has fixed the Minimum Support Price of raw jute at INR 5,335 per quintal for the 2024-25 season.

 Jute crop can be grown from March to May.

-Loamy to alluvial soil is good for jute cultivation.
+Loamy to alluvial soils are suitable for jute cultivation.

 Jute is primarily grown in East India, particularly West Bengal, Bihar, Assam, Meghalaya, and Odisha.

-Alluvial or loamy soil are suitable for jute cultivation.
+Alluvial or loamy soil is suitable for jute cultivation.

-The favourable conditions for jute cultivation are warm and humid climate with no cloudiness during the growth of jute cultivation.
+The favourable conditions for jute cultivation are a warm and humid climate with no cloudiness during the growth of jute.
 Even waterlogging is a big no in jute cultivation.

-Jute fiber is harvested by cutting the stalks of jute plants close to the ground.
-After harvesting, the stalks are processed following a fibre extraction process of Retting a Strepping a Washing a Squeezing Access a Sundry a Bailing a Kutcha Packing a Storage/Transport.
+Jute fibre is harvested by cutting the stalks of jute plants close to the ground.
+After harvesting, the stalks are processed through a fibre extraction process: Retting, Strepping, Washing, Squeezing, Access, Sundry, Baling, Kutcha Packing, and Storage/Transport.

 Sonu Gupta